deeenes/bioinfo-tools/README.md

 ## Windows

-In my opinion with using Windows you make most of the things more difficult for yourself because it is designed to restrict your insight and control over the technology.
+In my opinion by using Windows you make most of the things more difficult for yourself because it is designed to restrict your insight and control over the technology.
 This way you do many things blindly without understanding what is happening in the background, and if you encounter a problem you will